Year 12 done and dusted? Awesome. But what next? How about the experience of a lifetime getting a university degree?

 That’s what going to university is all about.
 It’s about learning the skills and knowledge you need to get ahead of the game in your career.
 And it’s about a whole lot more as well.

 So, first things first, job prospects.
+Answering the question ‘why go to university’, getting a fulfilling career is a pretty strong answer.
 At uni you’ll develop the skills employers are looking for.
 And the chances are that you’ll earn more money over your working life if you have a degree.
 (And we’ll put this out there: Charles Sturt has the highest graduate employment rate in Australia.
 Just saying.)

 That’s some game-changing stuff right there, but it’s not the whole story.